qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

 .. note:: This section covers a specialized topic and may be skipped if you are new to QuTiP.

 In order to solve a given simulation as fast as possible, the solvers in QuTiP take the given input operators and break them down into simpler components before passing them on to the ODE solvers.
 Although these operations are reasonably fast, the time spent organizing data can become appreciable when repeatedly solving a system over, for example, many different initial conditions.
-In cases such as this, the Hamiltonian and other operators may be reused after the inital configuration, thus speeding up calculations.
+In cases such as this, the Hamiltonian and other operators may be reused after the initial configuration, thus speeding up calculations.
 Note that, unless you are planning to reuse the data many times, this functionality will not be very useful.

 To turn on the "reuse" functionality we must set the ``rhs_reuse=True`` flag in the :func:`qutip.Odeoptions`: